The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 ### Practice #8

 Do not use strings (names) to refer to database or sta objects except in user interface code.
-DEF, SDC, and verilog all use different names for netlist instances and nets so the names will not always match.
+DEF, SDC, and Verilog all use different names for netlist instances and nets, so the names will not always match.

 ### Practice #9